 We construct our main explanatory variable, the share of a "village development committee" (VDC) area managed by community forest user groups (CFUG), based on the national census of CFUG.
-In the first part of the analysis, we combine this data with yearly village level information on tree cover (Verger et. al, 2014) and land use (Friedl, 2012) as well as a broad set of controls, most of them derived from remote sensing.
-We follow the 2 252 VDCs of the Hills and the Mountains1 over 13 years.
-In the second part of the analysis, we merge data about CFUG with household level information coming from the last two waves of the Nepal Living Standard Survey.
-The Nepal Central Bureau of Statistics, in collaboration with the World Bank, interviewed 1 474 households in the Hills and Mountains region in 2003-04 and 2 116 in 2010-11 about several aspects or their production and consumption activities.
-The surveys cover 123 villages in 2003-04 and 178 villages in 2010-11, selected randomly with a probability proportional to their population.
+In the first part of the analysis, we combine this data with yearly village level information on tree cover (Verger et. al, 2014) and land use (Friedl, 2012) as well as a broad set of controls, most of them derived from and receives a lot of international attention, for instance by UNEP (Sukhdev and Nuttall, 2010).